kodefox/js-codestyle/react/README.md

     }
     ```

-  - Do not use underscore prefix for internal methods of a React component.
+  - Use underscore prefix for internal methods of a React component.

     ```jsx
     // bad
     React.createClass({
-      _onClickSubmit() {
+      onClickSubmit() {
         // do stuff
       },